AdobeDocs/experience-manager-release-information.en/help/using/install-cfp-aem-forms-jee.md

    &lt;entry key="groupMemberDBQueryBatchSize" value="999"/&gt;

-1. Import the modified file again and then, re-run the sync.
+1. Import the modified file again and then rerun the sync.

 ## Install CFP on AEM 6.2 [!DNL  Forms JEE] {#install-cfp-on-aem-62-forms-jee}